arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 # Overview

-So recently, I did a redo on an old [Turing Mod 1 project](https://backend.turing.edu/module1/projects/flashcards/) but rather than work on it using Ruby, I worked on it using Java.
+So recently, I did a redo on an old [Turing Mod 1 project called Flashcards](https://backend.turing.edu/module1/projects/flashcards/) but rather than use Ruby, I built it from scratch using Java.

 Something I noticed is that it is not so easy to print an array in Java like it is in Ruby.
-As you work on the project in Ruby, you should be able to return an array of turns taken. it's easy enough to do that like this.
+[One of the requirements of this project](https://backend.turing.edu/module1/projects/flashcards/iteration_2), you are tasked to create a Round class.
+One of the instance variables you create is called ```turns``` with the default value of an empty array.
+The ```turns``` instance variable contains every instance of the Turn class along with an instance of the Card class tied to it as well as a ```guess``` in the form of a string.

+Before proceeding further, I want to clarify that I am printing an ArrayList in Java, not Array.
+For more clarification on the differences between the two, [here is a great resource](https://www.javatpoint.com/difference-between-array-and-arraylist) for a more in-depth explanation.

-For some context, this is a portion of the Turn class in Ruby
+For some context, this is a portion of the Turn class in Ruby containing the initializer.

 {% highlight ruby %}
 class Turn